RahulCode59/Calculator/README.md

-                                              HOW TO RUN THE PROGRAM *To run the program you simply have to clone or download the file,the file will be downloaded in zip format,unzip it and run the "html" file naming "Basic calculator.html" in browser.
+                                              HOW TO RUN THE PROGRAM *To run the program you simply have to clone or download the file,the file will be downloaded in zip format,unzip it and run the "html" file naming "Basic calculator.html" in browser

+Limit of no of elements in display is 12

+ans key dispays the last value in screen after deleting,hence gives choice to use last value

 Data entering can be make through Keyboard and by mouse both.

 For entering through mouse click on the respective icons itself.